nmcl/sandbox/JavaArjuna/README.md

+JavaArjuna was the very first pure Java transaction implementation.
+It predates JTA, JTS and was available soon after the first version of Java (aka Oak) was released.

 v0.1.0 version is an attempt to recreate the original from current sources.
 Since the original JavaArjuna was not based on Gandiva (as far as I can recall), I haven't gone down that route.
 Does include some